 dommedika.com

-• root damage hints at problems with the intestines;
+• root damage hints at intestinal problems;

 • spots in the center indicate problems with the kidneys;